We offer four shared-return funds which provide support to four charities:

 Social integration through employment

-As a pioneer in solidarity-based finance, France Active supports creative people – both the most vulnerable and the most ambitious – and, in so doing, helps create or retain more than 60,000 jobs each year.
+A pioneer in the field of solidarity finance, France Active aims to build a more cohesive, solidarity-based society.
+France Active is a movement of socially-committed entrepreneurs that supports creative people – both the most vulnerable and the most ambitious – and, in so doing, helps create or retain more than 60,000 jobs each year.

 Housing